Digital Co-op Advertising Funds May Seem Uneconomical for a Vendor, but the Results Tell another Story.

 Changes in consumers’ media use and buying habits, combined with the boom in mobile local search queries, have made investment in digital and mobile marketing top priorities for marketing managers.

 However, digital marketing tactics are still underutilized by local businesses and national brands.
 Businesses who are using digital marketing for running local campaigns don’t always fully comprehend the complexity and attentiveness such campaigns demand.
 With all the responsibilities associated with operating a business, local merchants have little to no time left for learning, properly executing, and monitoring digital campaigns.
-Executing a digital marketing campaign demands time and money two things small business usually lack.
+Executing a digital marketing campaign demands time and money two things small businesses usually lack.

 Biggest Digital Marketing Challenges For Local Businesses